benjamine/jsondiffpatch/docs/deltas.md

 ``` javascript
 delta = [ '', destinationIndex, 3]
 ```
-> Note: '' represents the moved item value, suppresed by default
+> Note: '' represents the moved item value, suppressed by default

 > Note: 3 is the magical number that indicates "array move"